cmuell89/Bolt/README.md

 	- confidence metrics for classification results
 - Caching of SpaCy model
 - Routes
-	- /classification/classify => returns intent classification of a given expression
+	- /classification/analyze => returns intent classification and product name matches of a given expression
 	- /classification/train => trains the classifier again (hopefully after new expressions were added
 	- /database/expressions/<string:intent>
 		- post => add expression/s to the intent passed in the url